zjunlp/DocuNet/README.md

 This repository is the official implementation of [**DocuNet**](https://github.com/zjunlp/DocRE/), which is model proposed in a paper: **[Document-level Relation Extraction as Semantic Segmentation](https://www.ijcai.org/proceedings/2021/551)**, accepted by **IJCAI2021** main conference.

+- ❗NOTE: Docunet is integrated in the knowledge extraction toolkit [DeepKE](https://github.com/zjunlp/DeepKE).

 <!-- # Contributor
 Xiang Chen, Xin Xie, Shuming Deng, Ningyu Zhang, and Huajun Chen.